Cisco Unified Contact Center Management Portal

 Users connect to Unified CCMP through an HTTP/S connection.
-This is a standard Internet Explorer 7, Internet Explorer 8, or Internet Explorer 9 browser connection to the Unified CCMP web server.
+This is a standard Internet Explorer browser connection to the Unified CCMP web server.

 Unified CCMP uses three interface points with the rest of Unified CCE:

-The Configuration Management Service (CMS, or ConAPI) server, which runs on an Administration & Data Server, acts as the provisioning interface for Unified CCE.
-It uses the Java RMI protocol, and the CMS server option must be selected as part of the Administration & Data Server installation.
+- The Configuration Management Service (CMS) server, which runs on an Administration & Data Server, acts as the provisioning interface for Unified CCE.
+It uses the Java RMI protocol, and the CMS server option must be selected as part of the Administration & Data Server

 Unified CCMP supports all Unified CCE Release 8.0 (x) deployment modes, including parent/child.
 This section explains the deployment modes and guidelines that pertain to them.